-Offertory funds received on holy days that do not fall on Sundays throughout the year are donated to Catholic-related charities.
-In 2019, the additional funds will be distributed to:
+Offertory contributions received on holy days that do not fall on Sundays throughout the year are donated to Catholic-related charities.
+In 2019, the additional collections will be distributed to:

 - January 1 (Solemnity of Mary, Mother of God) - Catholic Charities

 - February 26 (Ash Wednesday) - Disaster Relief Fund

 - April 9 (Holy Thursday) - Christian County Salvation Army

 - April 10 (Good Friday) - Holy Lands

 - November 25 (Thanksgiving) - Good Samaritan Fund